 Robotic Liver Resection

 The AdventHealth Digestive Institute Tampa is one of the only places patients can find minimally invasive robotic surgery for liver resection.
 Minimally invasive surgery helps patients experience easier, faster recoveries.
-Robotic-assisted surgery is one of the latest, most innovative advancements in medicine, helping make more surgical procedures minimally invasive ones.
-AdventHealth Tampa has invested in the da Vinci® Surgical System, which allows liver surgeons Dr. Iswanto Sucandy and Dr. Alexander Rosemurgy to remove liver tumors with only a few small incisions instead of a large open cut in the abdomen.
+Robotic-assisted surgery is one of the latest, most innovative advancements in medicine, helping make more surgical procedures minimally invasive ones. invasive ones.
+AdventHealth Tampa has invested in the da Vinci® Surgical System, which allows our liver surgeon, Dr. Iswanto Sucandy, to remove liver tumors with only a few small incisions instead of a large open cut in the abdomen.

 Patients benefit from robotic surgery in the following ways: